 With every change that I make, you realize that there are also some buildings which are affected and I will need to get rid of the colors on them and leave them in black and white.
 This is where my adjustment brush comes in and I will click on it and then make sure that my color is set to white and that the saturation is all the way down.
 Another thing I can do to achieve these same results is to make sure that the “Show selected Mask Overlay” is checked and then paint over the areas that have color remaining.
 I will then paint over those areas loosely.
 This could also be done from the beginning and not worry about doing it in the HSL panel but I find it to me a whole lot easier and more forgiving to do the HSL first and then the paint over.

 In my tutorial as can be seen in the video, I have messed up a little by painting over the taxis and the way to rectify this is to hold the ALT option key to turn my brush into Minus and then paint that out.
 Once done, I will take out my overlay and the only thing that is left colored is the two taxis.
 I can click on the adjustment brush and go back to my basic panel and do some adjustments such as taking up the clarity, vibrancy, exposure and other basic edits that I normally do.
 This will leave the taxis more colored and while everything will be in Black and White.

 That is how you can do the Selective Color Effect in Adobe Lightroom.
-You can check out more of our Lightroom and Photoshop tutorials from our blog section and have a look at our amazing presets and actions for fantastic post processing editing work.
+Check out more of our Lightroom and Photoshop tutorials from our blog section like how to create collages in Adobe Lightroom and have a look at our amazing presets and actions for fantastic post processing editing work.